rambethina/java/pages/mydoc/mydoc_week_ten.md

 ## FINAL PROJECT

-* Due July 05 2022
+* Due July 05 2022 (If you need more time let me know.)
 * You will need to complete the project to be eligible for credits from Maryville university.
 * You can join office hours if you need help.

 Let us build a simple eCommerce application similar to Amazon (But way simpler).
 Our eCommerce application has the following modules

-* Registration & Login (Optional)
 * Inventory (Mandatory)
 * Checkout (Mandatory)

-You can use sample [Inventory module](https://github.com/rambethina/ECommerceInventoryModule) implementation as a starting point
+* Registration & Login (Optional)

+You can use sample [Starter project](https://github.com/rambethina/ECommerceFinalStarter), Look at README.md for more instructions, For simplicity I divided the projects into 5 parts.
+Parts 1-3 are mandatory and 4, 5 are optional.

 Our simple eCommerce should satisfy the following

+Inventory
+* Users should be able to browse the list of books.
+We should display the list based on the inventory we have.
+* You can assume list of books in inventory will be provided in a flat file.(Sample file below) - [Read from a file](https://rambethina.github.io/java/mydoc_week_nine.html#working-with-files)
+* For each book users should see the following information
+    * ISBN number (unique identifier of a book)
+    * Title
+    * Cost
+    * Book Category.
+(Valid values being Educational, History, Travel, Cookings)
+    * Author.
+* Users should be able to choose a book and add it to their cart, remove it from their cart.
+* Users should be able to see total cost of their cart.
+* After a user checkouts,
+    * inventory should be updated accordingly.
+    * Print cart details with total amount and shipping address.

-Registration & Login
+Registration & Login (OPTIONAL)

 * User should be able to register.
 During registration they will provide the following
     * email address